TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 ```
 {
 	'raw_file': str.
 Clip file path
 	'lanes': list.
-A list of four lanes - [inner_left_lane, inner_right_lane, outer_left_lane, outer_right_lane].
-			 for each list of one lane, there is only width index on the image.
+A list of four lanes.
+For each list of one lane, there is only width index on the image.
 	'h_samples': list.
 Same with requested `h_samples`in some evaluation dataset.
 }
 ```
-The orders of four lanes has semantic meaning: the relative position of the car.
-We encourage you to predict lanes with the same semantic order.
-However, we do not evaluate the order for now.
-You can put the most confident four lines of lane markings in a list with any order as the value of 'lanes'.

 The evaluation formula is

 <center>